 After completing the course, students will understand the role of legumes in agri-food systems along with their global impacts on the environment, health and food security, the potential for change, and the cultural, sociological and economic aspects of these roles.
 Students are able to reflect on how changes have happened in the past and how favourable changes can be brought about in the future.
 They will understand the importance of working with other disciplines and their contribution to the research on the transition towards legume-supported sustainable agri-food systems.

 Evaluation is based on active participation and the production of pre- and post-course assignments.
 The course will be graded as pass/fail.
 Students produce a 2-page research proposal as a pre-assignment of the course.
 During the course, students will give feedback on each other’s proposals and form multi-disciplinary teams of 2 - 4 people with complementary interests.
 After the course, these teams will produce an integrated, multi-disciplinary research proposal.

-- Virtual course kick-off with pre-assignment introduction: End of September 2022 (date TBC) via Zoom
+- Virtual course kick-off with pre-assignment introduction: September 29, 2022 at 9-11 o’clock EEST via Zoom

 - Intensive week: 24–28 October 2022, Helsinki, Finland

 - Virtual final session: End of November 2022 (date TBC) via Zoom

 University of Helsinki, Faculty of Agriculture and Forestry

 Course location (intensive week)

 Taitotalo Malminkartano, address: Jälsitie 5, 00410 Helsinki.
 Easily accessible by public transport from the airport and the central railway station.